Suryandu18/AgriGPT/mobile_app/backend/ai_models/README.md

-This folder contains the ai_models
+This folder contains the artificial intelligence models used in AgriGPT.

+Models include:
+- Plant disease detection model
+- Agriculture chatbot model